Schizophrenia: Prognosis

 Schizophrenia has great human and economic costs.
 It decreases life expectancy by between 10 and 28 years.
 This is primarily because of its association with heart disease, diabetes, obesity, poor diet, a sedentary lifestyle, and smoking, with an increased rate of suicide playing a lesser role.
 Side effects of antipsychotics may also increase the risk.

-Almost 40% of those with schizophrenia die from complications of cardiovascular disease which is seen to be increasingly associated.
+Almost 40% of those with schizophrenia die from complications of cardiovascular disease, which is seen to be increasingly associated with the disorder.
 An underlying factor of sudden cardiac death may be Brugada syndrome (BrS) – BrS mutations that overlap with those linked with schizophrenia are the calcium channel mutations.
 BrS may also be drug-induced from certain antipsychotics and antidepressants.
 Primary polydipsia, or excessive fluid intake, is relatively common in people with chronic schizophrenia.
 This may lead to hyponatremia which can be life-threatening.
 Antipsychotics can lead to a dry mouth, but there are several other factors that may contribute to the disorder; it may reduce life expectancy by 13 percent.
 Barriers to improving the mortality rate in schizophrenia are poverty, overlooking the symptoms of other illnesses, stress, stigma, and medication side effects.

 Schizophrenia is a major cause of disability.
 In 2016, it was classed as the 12th most disabling condition.
 Approximately 75% of people with schizophrenia have ongoing disability with relapses.
 Some people do recover completely and others function well in society.
 Most people with schizophrenia live independently with community support.
 About 85% are unemployed.
 In people with a first episode of psychosis in schizophrenia a good long-term outcome occurs in 31%, an intermediate outcome in 42% and a poor outcome in 31%.
 Males are affected more often than females, and have a worse outcome.
 Studies showing that outcomes for schizophrenia appear better in the developing than the developed world have been questioned.
 Social problems, such as long-term unemployment, poverty, homelessness, exploitation, stigmatization and victimization are common consequences, and lead to social exclusion.

 There is a higher than average suicide rate associated with schizophrenia estimated at 5% to 6%, most often occurring in the period following onset or first hospital admission.
 Several times more (20 to 40%) attempt suicide at least once.
 There are a variety of risk factors, including male sex, depression, a high IQ, heavy smoking, and substance use.
 Repeated relapse is linked to an increased risk of suicidal behavior.
 The use of clozapine can reduce the risk of suicide, and of aggression.

 A strong association between schizophrenia and tobacco smoking has been shown in worldwide studies.
 Smoking is especially high in those diagnosed with schizophrenia, with estimates ranging from 80 to 90% being regular smokers, as compared to 20% of the general population.
 Those who smoke tend to smoke heavily, and additionally smoke cigarettes with high nicotine content.
 Some propose that this is in an effort to improve symptoms.
 Among people with schizophrenia use of cannabis is also common.

 Schizophrenia leads to an increased risk of dementia.